Overview

 -

-For locally hosted Poolside models, use the in-cluster Envoy proxy service URL, for example:
+For locally hosted Poolside models with the Envoy proxy stack, use the in-cluster Envoy proxy service URL, for example:

 Connect external OpenAI-compatible models